gilbruno/InRealArt_SmartContractsClient/README.md

 npm run mint
 ```

-This will mint a NFT according to parameters in the _mint.js_ function.<br>
+This will mint a NFT according to parameters in the _mint.ts_ function.<br>
 If you want to mint another NFT with different parameters, modify the parameters